samirkhadka998/miniParking/README.md

 Location
 Location is fixed for now.
-There are 11 location A,B..J and special locaiton that is called Transit , Transit is case when vehcile is just arriving in like Transit to location A or during Check Out like from location B to Transit.
-Trasit is not selectable, during check in and check out it is automatically added.
-It is not shown in application any dropdown.
+There are 11 location A,B..J and special locaiton that is called Transit , Transit is virtual location when vehcile is just arriving in, it will be Transit to location A or during Check Out will look like location B to Transit.
+Transit is just to track movement outside the parking during vehicle checkin and checkout.
+It is automatically added during checkin and checkout.
 Similarly if vehicle a checks in Location A , Other vehicle cannot check in in same location, until vehicle is moved or check out.